5 Best WordPress Image Optimization Plugins Compared [2022]

 1. ShortPixel

-ShortPixel can easily be considered the most popular and effective WordPress image optimization and compression plugin that is currently available.
+ShortPixel can easily be considered the most popular and effective WordPress image optimization and compression plugin currently available.

 Here are some of ShortPixel’s most notable features:

-As you might have already heard, Modula has a direct integration with ShortPixel which means that all Basic, Duo, and Pro license holders get free access to their blazing fast content delivery network and on-the-fly image compression – read more about all that here.
+As you might have already heard, Modula directly integrates with ShortPixel.
+All Basic, Duo, and Pro license holders get free access to their blazing-fast content delivery network and on-the-fly image compression – read more about all that here.

 ShortPixel: The Overall Experience

-If you want to optimize the rest of the images in your WordPress media library or aren’t using Modula so don’t have access to our on-the-fly image optimization, you can do so using the ShortPixel plugin.
-This image compressor is extremely user-friendly and gives you up to 100 free image optimizations per month with no cap on the file sizes of those images.
+Suppose you want to optimize the rest of the images in your WordPress media library or aren’t using Modula and don’t have access to our on-the-fly image optimization.
+In that case, you can do so using the ShortPixel plugin.
+This image compressor is exceptionally user-friendly and gives you up to 100 free image optimizations per month with no cap on the file sizes of those images.

-My overall experience with ShortPixel has been absolutely fantastic, I couldn’t really ask for more.
-And, as a team, we obviously love and endorse ShortPixel, which is why we’ve integrated ShortPixel image optimization and StackPath’s content delivery network into an extension for Modula Pro – our awesome WordPress gallery plugin.
-It might be worth noting that there are actually also other plugins, such as the Autoptimize plugin which conveniently includes ShortPixel’s on-the-fly image optimization.
+My experience with ShortPixel has been fantastic; I couldn’t ask for more.
+And, as a team, we love and endorse ShortPixel, which is why we’ve integrated ShortPixel image optimization and StackPath’s content delivery network into an extension for Modula Pro – our awesome WordPress gallery plugin.
+It might be worth noting that there are also other plugins, such as the Autoptimize plugin, which conveniently includes ShortPixel’s on-the-fly image optimization.

 ShortPixel: Results

-In our JPEG image compression test, ShortPixel’s outperformed every other picture compressor plugin that we looked at in this post with an amazing 97% reduction in file size.
-In a close second, was WP Compress which still did manage to compress the image by an incredible 95%.
+In our JPEG image compression test, ShortPixel outperformed every other picture compressor plugin we looked at in this post with an impressive 97% reduction in file size.
+In a close second was WP Compress, which still managed to compress the image by an incredible 95%.

-And, better yet, in our PNG images compression test, ShortPixel also outperformed all other plugins in this comparison.
+In our PNG image compression test, ShortPixel outperformed all other plugins in this comparison.
 WPCompress came close second and was just 4% behind.
-It might be worth noting that ShortPixel has an even smarter method of compressing images for your website, which is to convert them from PNG images into JPEG images which is why they can produce greater reductions in file sizes.
+It might be worth noting that ShortPixel has an even more ingenious method of compressing images for your website, which is to convert them from PNG images into JPEG images, which is why they can produce more significant reductions in file sizes.

-With that in mind, we can consider ShortPixel as the best PNG compressor and JPEG optimizer.
+Considering that, we think ShortPixel is the best PNG compressor and JPEG optimizer.

 ShortPixel: Cloudflare Integration